Code-Wizard-py-js/tiktokScraper/README.md

 Provides a user friendly interface for the [Unofficial TikTok Api](https://github.com/davidteather/TikTok-Api).
 Allows you to download your liked videos, videos from the trending page, user uploads, and more.

-<sup> Latest Update: **v0.7** New Tabs for byHashtag/bySearch, Bookmarks Page, Allows importing cookies as a workaround for current api bugs </sup>

-**DISCLAIMER: The API that this was made for is very unstable so this project is mostly just here for showcasing at this point.
-Depending on the day it might actually work, so if you're really that interested in using this just contact me and I can help set it up.
-Most days it won't work though so I haven't put much effort into making this "ready for the public" yet**

 <sup>Also, I haven't cleaned up the code yet so don't judge me okay.. </sup>